-• The 'bulk, scale and mass' of the rear extension, stating, 'it would not be subordinate to the existing dwelling, and would harm its character and the surrounding conservation area'.
+The 'bulk, scale and mass' of the rear extension, stating, 'it would not be subordinate to the existing dwelling, and would harm the character of the existing dwelling and the surrounding conservation area'.

 3.1.
-The proposed 2.19m two-storey rear extension is a continuation of the existing rear wing of the house, with matching ridge, eaves and pitch.
+The proposed 3.61m two-storey rear extension is a continuation of the existing rear wing of the house, with matching ridge, eaves and pitch.
 As such, the proposal remains subservient to the main 'host building'.